Charlie Chan in Reno

 Jeanne Bentley: "Where's your shadow?"

-the slip - (Slang) To escape the pursuit of.
+the slip - (Idiom) To escape the pursuit of.

 Charlie Chan in Reno - Tombstone Fletcher: "He can't give me the slip